 Butter lettuce leaves are sweet and smooth, and usually sold with the roots still attached to preserve freshness.
 A great source of vitamin A, (which is important for the immune system) butter lettuce should be stored in its original container, and only washed immediately before using.
 Butter lettuce has its name because its leaves are so tender, they melt in your mouth like butter.
 That they’re also one of the healthiest salad greens you can eat is a wonderful bonus.

 Cherries (May – Aug.)

 People have loved cherries for…we don’t even know how long (but records indicate they’ve been cultivated since at least 72 BC).
 A wholesome snack, they are perfect while working at home because you can spit the pits out as you please!
 Cherries also have a high amount of potassium, a mineral necessary for normal cell function and keeping our hearts healthy and beating strong.
-Check out these cherry recipes for some uncommon ways to use them (plus classics like cherry pie, of course).

 Corn (May – Sept.)

 Popcorn, street corn, or just old reliable corn on the cob, this starch-filled vegetable is a great source of nutrients.
 Grown on every continent on the planet (except Antarctica), corn is packed with vitamin C and other minerals, while also providing an honest amount of fiber and protein.
 Its flavor really erupts when an acid, such as lime juice, is squeezed on top, or a spicy or earthy seasoning, such as tahini, is tossed in.
 Try in raw in corn salads, grill it, or check out more corn recipes.